Justice Ruth Bader Ginsburg “Pursuit of Justice”

-The author of the First Place submission will receive a cash award of $2500, the publication of the winning submission in The Philadelphia Lawyer, on the Bar Association’s web site and/or in an appropriate Bar Association publication.
+The author of the First Place submission will receive a cash award of $2,500, the publication of the winning submission in The Philadelphia Lawyer, on the Bar Association’s web site and/or in an appropriate Bar Association publication.
 The winner of the First Place award will be invited to a meeting of the Philadelphia Bar Association, at which time the award will be presented.

 The Bar Association reserves the right to require editing of the First Place submission if necessary to ensure that the submission is of publishable quality.
-The Bar Association also reserves the right to make no award or to issue fewer than the maximum number of
+The Bar Association also reserves the right to make no award.

 A committee of practicing attorneys, professors and judges will evaluate the submissions for the purpose of granting the awards.
 The submissions will be judged anonymously.
 The following criteria will be evaluated by the Competition judges:

 - Originality and importance of topic

 - Thoroughness of research

 - Organization of analysis

 - Form, quality and placement of citations